Learn More About Sound Engineering!

 I haven’t read this one (yet!), but it appears to be quite detailed.
 If you want to understand wireless microphones, try this!

 Divulging into the step-by-step mathematical process required to design quality speaker systems, this educational guide is for the serious learner who wants to go beyond just plugging numbers into equations to understanding the meanings of those equations.
 Not a “do-it-yourself” guide by any means; rather, this publication is a detailed document for the serious student of sound system design.

-With members ranging in skill from beginner technicians to national-level system designers, I find the discussions on the ChurchSoundcheck (CSC) list both helpful and educational.
+With members ranging in skill from beginner technicians to national-level system designers, I find the discussions on the ChurchSoundcheck (CSC) forum/list both helpful and educational.
 Focused specifically on church-related audio, video and lighting.